Putting People in their Place: Monocular Regression of 3D People in Depth: Method

 \textbf{Heatmaps}: We build on the body-center heatmap representation from ROMP \cite{romp}.
 The front-view heatmap of size $\mathbb{R}^{1 \times H \times W}$ is aligned with the pixel space and represents the likelihood of a body being centered at a 2D location using Gaussian kernels.
 We go beyond ROMP to add a second 2D heatmap of size $\mathbb{R}^{1 \times D \times W}$ that represents an {\em unseen} bird's-eye-view.
 This heatmap represents the likelihood of a person being at some point in depth; this map, however, does not represent metric depth.
 BEV composes and refines these two maps into a 3D heatmap, $\boldsymbol{M_C^{3D}} \in \mathbb{R}^{1\times D \times H \times W}$, which represents the 3D position of the detected human body centers with 3D Gaussian kernels.

-\textbf{Offset maps}: The discretized center maps coarsely localize the body but we want the network to produce more precise estimates.
-To that end, we use additional maps that, at each position, add an estimated offset vector to refine the coarse detection.
-The front-view offset map of size $\mathbb{R}^{3 \times H \times W}$ contains 3D offset vectors.
-The bird's-eye-view offset map of size $\mathbb{R}^{1 \times D \times W}$ contains 1D offset vectors for depth-wise correction. $\boldsymbol{M_O^{3D}} \in \mathbb{R}^{3 \times D \times H \times W}$ corresponds to the 3D centermap and contains a 3D offset vector at each 3D position.
+\textbf{Offset maps}: The discretized Center Heatmaps coarsely localize the body but we want the network to produce more precise estimates.
+To improve the granularity of 3D localization, we use additional maps that, at each position, add an estimated offset vector to refine the coarse detection.
+The front-view Offset map of size $\mathbb{R}^{3 \times H \times W}$ contains 3D offset vectors.
+The bird's-eye-view Offset map of size $\mathbb{R}^{1 \times D \times W}$ contains 1D offset vectors for depth correction. $\boldsymbol{M_O^{3D}} \in \mathbb{R}^{3 \times D \times H \times W}$ corresponds to the 3D Center map and contains a 3D offset vector at each 3D position.

-\textbf{3D camera anchor maps}: The 3D center heatmap is defined in an arbitrary space, but to reason about people in the world, we transform it into a camera coordinate system called the anchor map.
-The anchor map is effectively a pre-defined transformation from the 3D centermap to a discrete, voxelized, world representation from the camera view.
-As shown in Fig.~\ref{fig:camera_anchors}, we voxelize 3D camera space and each voxel center corresponds to a vector $(x,y,d)$ representing its position in space; these are the anchor values.
-For convenience, we represent this as a set of maps with each map corresponding to a depth plane in discrete camera space.
-The 3D center heatmap is sampled to determine whether a person exists at each anchor position and the corresponding anchor values become its coarse location.